 Don’t judge HCG before you get to know it

-The HCG diet has been updated over time from its original founding in the 1960s to include exercise as an encouraged component.
+The HCG diet plan has been updated over time from its original founding in the 1960s to include exercise as an encouraged component.
 The premise of this diet is that you can lose large amounts of weight quickly by eating a small amount of daily calories from the HCG diet food list and introducing a pregnancy hormone into your system claimed to stimulate the hypothalamus.

 While the FDA disapproves of extreme calorie restriction and homeopathic, over-the-counter human chorionic hormone (which is illegal), the newest version of the diet does allow followers to consume more calories, and the HCG is used as a part of weight loss hormone therapy, which makes it safer and, technically, legal.

 HCG Diet Plan Basics and Rules

 First, let’s be clear that there are two versions of the HCG diet – one which is NOT approved by the FDA, gets horrible HCG diet reviews and is deemed unsafe, and one that is more acceptable and realistic.
-To clear up any misconceptions about this diet, let’s go over the Original HCG diet – the one most heavily criticized, even though it is no longer encouraged.
+To clear up any misconceptions about this diet, let’s go over the Original HCG diet plan – the one most heavily criticized, even though it’s no longer encouraged.